gr-blog/gregros.dev/posts/architecture/01/scalability-is-not-performance.post.md

 \def\Box{\term{Box}{PineGreen}}
 \def\Boxes{\term{Boxes}{PineGreen}}
 $$
 We’ll start by answering a more fundamental question.
-It'll allow us to determine the scope of our model.
+It'll allow us to decide the scope of our model.
 # What is performance?
 When people talk about the *performance* of a distributed system, they’re usually considering one of two metrics: